DecaTec/Nextcloud-Backup-Restore/README.md

 **Important:**

 - After cloning or downloading the repository, you'll have to edit the scripts so that they represent your current Nextcloud installation (directories, users, etc.).
 - The scripts assume that Nextcloud's data directory is *not* a subdirectory of the Nextcloud installation (file directory).
 The general recommendation is that the data directory should not be located somewhere in the web folder of your webserver (usually */var/www/*), but in a different folder (e.g. */var/nextcloud_data*).
+However, if your data directory is located under the Nextcloud file directory, you'll have to change the scripts so that the data directory is not part of the backup/restore (otherwise, it would be copied twice).
 - If you do not want to save the database password in the scripts, remove the variable *dbPassword* and call *mysql* with the *-p* parameter (without password).
 When calling the scripts manually, you'll be asked for the database password.

 ## Backup